xpdota/triggevent-site/index.md

 - Specific Duties:
     - [Titan Gaol Guide](/pages/Titan-Jail.md) - Setup guide for UWU auto markers and jail plugin callouts.
     - [Dragonsong Triggers, including Wroth Flames Automarker](/pages/Dragonsong-Triggers.md) - Overview of DSR callouts and wroth flames auto marks.
+- For Devs:
+    - [How to make a new module](/pages/Custom-Module.md) - how to stand up a new module from scratch
+    - [Javadocs](https://xpdota.github.io/event-trigger/master/javadoc/allclasses-index.html) for devs (replace 'master' in the URL with the desired branch)